Location: Washington DC

 Duties and Responsibilities

-The successful consultant will work under the supervision and oversight of the ThinkHazard! task team lead and report to the Innovation team lead.
+The successful consultant will work under the supervision of the ThinkHazard! task team lead and report to the Innovation team lead.
 S/he will work in close coordination with other Innovation Lab colleagues and relevant colleagues in GFDRR and the World Bank.

 The consultant will take a leading role in the ongoing development of ThinkHazard! and engagement with its users, to promote the use of this open source risk communication tool in disaster risk management activities within and outside the World Bank.
-Specific activities will include but are not limited to including the following:
+Specific activities will include but are not limited to the following:

 - Identification of new sources of regional and national hazard data for inclusion in ThinkHazard!